klreinl/klreinl/page2.md

 ### Organic Nutrients

 This project is a review paper developed from a the [GLEON](https://gleon.org/) Cyanoabcteria Working Group.
 Macronutrients (C,N,P) are critical for the growth of algae and cyanobacteria; however, we don’t have a good understanding of how different nutrient forms are utilized, particularly organic forms.
 This knowledge is critical in understanding cyanobacterial growth, subsequent bloom formation, succession, collapse and associated metabolite form/type (associated toxins), especially where nutrient control measures are being implemented.

+### Cooperative Science and Monitoring Initiative (CSMI) - Lake Superior 2021

+The Cooperative Science and Monitoring Initiative (CSMI) is an initiative of the Science Annex of the Great Lakes Restoration Initiative.
+CSMI focuses on one of the Great Lakes each year with priorities set under LAMPs (Lake-wide Action Management Plans) for each lake.
+Every 5 years is an intensive sampling year, with the other 4 years having their own specific objective including data analysis, reporting out, setting priorities, and planning for the next field year.

+As part of the broader effort I have co-led the coordination of CSMI funded and non-CSMI funded work in the nearshore of Lake Superior for the 2021 field sampling year which includes EPA, USGS, WI DNR, NPS-Apostle Islands, UMD-NRRI, UMD-LLO, LS-NERR, Northland College, and others.
+Part of my work has included developing interactive maps and an [ArcGIS Online website](https://lake-superior-csmi-2021-1-umn.hub.arcgis.com/) that have been used as planning tools to coordinate efforts to develop a comprehensive sampling effort for Lake Superior and to communicate with the public.
+I am also working with others to develop a metadata repository for CSMI data and assisstig in coordinating an end of season data meeting to discuss insights from the field season and identify manuscript opportunities.

 ### Cyanobacterial Blooms in Oligotrophic Systems